rightjs/rightjs-docs/docs/en/benchmarks.md

 To give you an idea of the project quality and abilities, some performance measurements were taken.
-All the tests were done with the the `TaskSpeed` suite, you find the exact version used along with all tests for RightJS in <http://github.com/MadRabbit/taskspeed>.
+All the tests were done with the the `TaskSpeed` suite, you find the exact version used along with all tests for RightJS here <http://github.com/MadRabbit/taskspeed>.

 Hardware: unibody MacBook 2GHz Intel Core 2 Duo, 4 GB 1067 MHz DDR3, Mac OS X 10.6.2